crindt/todotxt-clock-addon/README.md

      1 Create a clone of Punch.py as a todo.txt add-on
      TODO: 1 added.

-     % todo.sh card in 1
+     % todo.sh clock in 1
-     Carding into 'Create a clone of Punch.py as a todo.txt add-on"
+     Clocking into 'Create a clone of Punch.py as a todo.txt add-on"

      <work to heart's content>

-     % todo.sh card out
+     % todo.sh clock out
-     Carding out of 'Create a clone of Punch.py as a todo.txt add-on'
+     Clocking out of 'Create a clone of Punch.py as a todo.txt add-on'

 More to come...